couchbaselabs/Grocery-Sync-iOS/README.md

 The app just presents a simple editable list of textual items with checkboxes, which are stored persistently in a local database, and shared in realtime with all other users who are synced with the same cloud database.

 For demo purposes, the app is hardcoded to sync with a specific database on a server run by Couchbase.
-You can (and should) easily modify it to sync with a database you create on a [Couchbase Sync Gateway][7] (or [Apache CouchDB][2]) server.
-For more info about setting up the Sync Gateway, [read the getting started guide][8].
+You can (and should) easily modify it to sync with a database you create on a [Couchbase Sync Gateway][7].
+Instructions for that are below.

 ## Building & Running The App